-Any management staff of the premises /staff of the premises /cleansing contractor/cleansing worker who contravenes or causes others to contravene the above-mentioned requirements of the relevant legislation on MSW charging will be subject to a fixed penalty of \$1,500 under the Fixed Penalty (Public Cleanliness and Obstruction) Ordinance (Cap.
+Any management staff of the premises/staff of the premises/cleansing contractor/cleansing worker who contravenes or causes others to contravene the above-mentioned requirements of the relevant legislation on MSW charging will be subject to a fixed penalty of \$1,500 under the Fixed Penalty (Public Cleanliness and Obstruction) Ordinance (Cap.
 570).

 Prosecution by way of summons may also be brought against serious or repeated offenders.
-The penalties are as follows:
+The penalties are as follows12:

-- (i) on the first conviction a fine at level 4 (\$25,000) and imprisonment for 6 months; and - (ii) on a subsequent conviction a fine at level 5 (\$50,000) and imprisonment for 6 months.
+On the first conviction

+A fine at level 4 \$25,000 and imprisonment for 6 months

+On a subsequent conviction

+A fine at level 5 \$50,000 and imprisonment for 6 months